 • Budgeting: Financial analysis aids in analyzing income, expenses, and cash flows.
 It helps individuals and businesses allocate resources effectively, prioritize spending, and set achievable financial goals.

-• Financing: When seeking funding or loans, financial analysis helps in evaluating borrowing capacity, assessing repayment ability, and negotiating favorable terms.
+• Financing: When seeking funding or loans, financial analysis helps evaluate borrowing capacity, assess repayment ability, and negotiate favorable terms.
 It gives lenders and investors a comprehensive understanding of the borrower’s financial position and creditworthiness.

 • Strategic Planning: Businesses use financial analysis to formulate strategic plans, set performance targets, and allocate resources efficiently.
 Companies can identify growth opportunities, optimize operations, and mitigate potential risks by analyzing financial data and trends.